Humidity – What It Is, How It Forms, and How It Behaves

 If absolute humidity is used to measure the water vapor in both warm and cold air, and it measures identical water vapor percentages in both, it is misleading and not representative of the actual atmospheric conditions.

 (In this case, the relative humidity in the cold air is much higher than that of the warm air since warm air holds more moisture than cold air.
-To get an equal absolute humidity reading, more water vapor must be present in cold air to match the warm air's moisture.)
+Even with the same absolute humidity, the relative humidity will be higher in cold air.)

 For this reason, relative humidity is the best and most widely used way of measuring moisture levels as it most accurately reflects the actual atmospheric conditions.